| | |

 What else, other than borax, can you use to make crystals?

 A lot of substances form crystals when you create a very saturated solution that you liquefy and then solidify.
-For example, all types of salt, such as table salt or Epsom salt, as well as sugar, think rock candy, can be used as a substitute.
-However, remember the growing process will be lengthier.
+For example, all types of salt, such as table salt or Epsom salt, as well as sugar, like rock candy, can be used as a substitute.
+However, remember that the growing process will be lengthy.

 Borax Safety